anh56/dl4sa/README.md

 ## Requirements
-The code can either be run by using Docker/ Docker Compose or by installing the required dependencies manually.

-If you are installing it locally, the dependencies required to run the code can be found in the `requirements.txt` file for each model.
+The dependencies required to run the code can be found in the `requirements.txt` file for each model type.

 ## Data